Do you want more joy and less stress this season? It begins by planning for the holidays… NOW. Check out these 6 reasons why you should start today!

 We don’t even need a tree overflowing with all the perfectly wrapped presents.
 Instead, carefully and thoughtfully picking out a small assortment of gifts and having a wrapping party with your children, while they decorate the wrapping paper with pride for their family members, is a memory we never want to forget.

-Designed to help you think through what matters most to you and your family, this planner will help you plan for your entire holiday season, fall through the New Year & beyond, from evaluating your exceptions, identifying your priorities, planning through thoughtful traditions, and so much more!
+Designed to help you think through what matters most to you and your family, this planning guide will help you plan for your entire holiday season, fall through the New Year & beyond, from evaluating your exceptions, identifying your priorities, planning through thoughtful traditions, and so much more!